-In light of COVID-19 spreading among our communities, ALL IN-PERSON HAND SUPPORT GROUP MEETINGS ARE CANCELLED until further notice.
+In light of the coronavirus pandemic and in the interest of public health, HAND SUPPORT GROUP MEETINGS ARE BEING HELD VIRTUALLY until further notice.
 During this time, HAND remains dedicated to supporting families who've experienced a loss in any way possible.
 You still have options for support!

 1. We are offering peer support services via phone and email.
 If you wish to be connected with a HAND peer support volunteer, please complete a peer support request form.

 2. All chapters are currently offering virtual support group meetings on regularly scheduled meeting days and times.
 For more information, please email firstname.lastname@example.org.

 To discuss support options and for updates on support group meetings, please email email@example.com and a HAND facilitator will contact you.

 If you’ve experienced the loss of your baby before, during, or after birth, we offer helpful information and suggestions that come out of our own experiences.
 First Days: What to Expect After delivery, some mothers… continue reading

 Did you know that October is Pregnancy and Infant Loss Awareness Month?
 I’ll bet not.
 Despite the infant mortality crisis that’s been at the forefront of Milwaukee’s public health news for months, the only people… continue reading

 Mike and I started trying to have children right after we married in 1991.
 But after four years of workups, IUI’s and investing a lot of emotions, heartache and money, we finally decided to try… continue reading